isomerpages/moe-acjc/_c-c-a-competitions/NATIONAL SCHOOL GAMES 2026 'A' Division.md

 variant: markdown
 ---
 <font color="#041FFB" size="5"> <b>NATIONAL SCHOOLS GAMES 'A' DIVISION 2026</b></font><br>
-The College would like to congratulate the Sports CCA groups on their achievements at the National Inter-School ‘A’ Division Championship. <br>
+The College would like to congratulate the Sports CCA groups on their achievements at the National Schools Games ‘A’ Division Championship. <br>
 To God be the  Glory!
 The Best Is Yet To Be!<br>

 |<font size="4">Award</font>|<font size="4">Boys</font>|<font size="4">Girls</font>|